 Preparation committee | Beredningsutskott

 The annual meeting chose a group of people to work on specific issues.
 The committee can write a press release, prepare elections or propose adjustments.
 The meeting decides to either approve or reject the committee’s proposal.

 Presidium | Presidium

-A formal word for the meeting chairperson and meeting secretary.
-The presidiums role is to aid the meeting and have no right to vote.
+A formal word for the meeting chairperson, meeting secretary, attester and teller.
+The presidiums role is to lead the meeing, answer questions and ensure that everyone follows rules of procedure.
+The presidium have no right to vote.